the-horizon-dev/ai-context-vscode-extension/README.md

 4. **Pasting**:
    - Use Ctrl+V (Cmd+V on macOS) anywhere to paste your formatted context.
    - Each file will be properly formatted with language-specific code blocks.
+5. **Toggling Auto-Clear**:
+   - Open the Command Palette and run `Toggle Clear After Copy`.
+   - The setting switches between clearing the context automatically or keeping it.
+6. **Adjusting Ignore Lists**:
+   - Open Settings and search for `Copy Project Context`.
+   - Edit **Ignored Directories** and **Ignored Files** to customize which paths are excluded.

 ```markdown
 # Project Structure